aryamansingh01/A-B-Testing-Analysis-for-Measuring-E-Commerce-Website-Redesign-Effectiveness/README.md

-# Determining effectiveness of a new version of an E-Commerce website using AB Testing
+# A/B Testing Analysis for Measuring E-Commerce Website Redesign Effectiveness

 A/B testing (also known as split testing or bucket testing) is a method of comparing two versions of a webpage or app against each other to determine which one performs better.
 AB testing is essentially an experiment where two or more variants of a page are shown to users at random, and statistical analysis is used to determine which variation performs better for a given conversion goal.